 God opens His home to us >> Inheritance >>

-We are heirs through faith – The covenant that God made with Abraham and
+We are heirs through faith – The covenant that God made with

-everything!
+everything, and He has come into possession of us.
 The Father raised His Son from the dead and gave Him place

 just under His authority, and then raised us up with Him and seated us in